 We all know the word ‘feedback’ has negative connotations.
 Admit it.
-If someone approaches you with “I’d like to give you some feedback,” you know what’s coming and you immediately start indexing your memory of what you could possibly have done wrong to incite the conversation you are about to have.
-Secretly, you wish that feedback was turned in the opposite direction and forced upwards into management from the staff, because God knows you can see all the things they are doing wrong!
+If someone approaches you with “I’d like to give you some feedback,” you know what’s coming.
+You immediately start indexing your memory of what you could possibly have done wrong to incite the conversation you are about to have.
+Secretly, you wish that feedback was turned in the opposite direction and forced upwards into management from the staff.
+God knows you can see all the things they are doing wrong!
 But not so fast…..

 Here are four superb reasons why leaders need to receive and be grateful for this gift!

 - Feedback enables leaders to determine their blind spots.
 Every leader has them.
 These are the things that are important to their followers, but that the leader truly hasn’t recognized.
 A new CEO I was coaching received feedback from his directors that he wasn’t fully present during their meetings with him.
-This was due to his constant activity with his cellphone during those meetings.
-The CEO wasn’t even aware of his behavior, and especially didn’t realize he was sending a message to them that they were less important than what he was dealing with on his phone.
+He was constantly fidgeting with his cellphone during those meetings.
+The CEO wasn’t even aware of his behavior.
+Moreover he didn’t realize he was sending a message to them that they were less important than what he was dealing with on his phone.
 That was a blind spot.
 Due to that gift of feedback, he has completely changed his behavior and communication with his directors has drastically improved.

 - Your team will be grateful that they were asked, and that their opinions are being considered.
 This will increase their engagement and loyalty.
 (Keep in mind, you’ll need to take action in response to that feedback for this to be completely effective.)

 - Lastly, if you expect better performance from your staff, you have to expect better performance from yourself.
 Leadership and culture trickle from the top down.
-What better example can you set than to receive feedback for yourself and develop a plan to improve—AND share your improvement plan with your team?
+What better example can you set than to receive feedback for yourself, develop a plan to improve, AND share your improvement plan with your team?

 One of the most popular tools for leaders in this regard is a 360 Feedback tool, where the leader receives feedback from superiors, their colleagues, and their direct reports in order to understand perceptions of their performance from many angles.